CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

 ### **Task 2: Configure File share**

-In this task we will give *Storage File Data SMB Share Contributor* permissions to WVDUser-01 and WVDUser-02 so that their profiles can be stored in the fileshare.
+In this task we will give *Storage File Data SMB Share Contributor* permissions to odl_user_{unique_id} so that their profiles can be stored in the fileshare.

 1. Click on the file share you just created.